 Later in the season when grouse gets gamier you might want to reach for more complex wines - the 1994 Domaine Tempier Bandol I wrote about recently would be fabulous but younger less expensive southern French mourvèdres would be fine too.

-I found restaurateur Tim Hart of Hambleton Hall in Rutland was with me on the mature mourvèdre front but was still basically a burgundy man "The same whether it’s August or November" So is Rowley Leigh of Le Cafe Anglais in Bayswater who sent out a newsletter today announcing that his restaurant will be offering a special selection of burgundies 'at prices way below normal margins' because 'we heartily believe in drinking Burgundy with grouse'.
-(Incidentally his grouse, pictured above, is cooked on a spit which sounds pretty tempting.)
+I found restaurateur Tim Hart of Hambleton Hall in Rutland was with me on the mature mourvèdre front but was still basically a burgundy man "The same whether it’s August or November" So is cookery Rowley Leigh who used to offer a special selection of burgundies 'at prices way below normal margins' at his former restaurant Le Cafe Anglais because, he said, 'we heartily believe in drinking Burgundy with grouse'.

 So, there you go.
 Maybe I’m now out on a limb but if you’re lucky enough to be having grouse more than once I’d try it both ways.